vettoreldaniele/bigwheels/README.md

 ```
 Open `BigWheels.sln` and build

-Built binaries are written to `BigWheels\bin\dxvk_*`.
+Built binaries are written to `PPX_OUTPUT_DIR\bin\dxvk_*`.

 **NOTE:**
 * **libporto** must be manually cloned into BigWheels\third_party.
 * GGP supplied Vulkan headers and libraries are used for building *but* the build system will look for the DXC executable in the Vulkan SDK directory.

 ## GGP using DXIIVK (libporto) (on Windows)
 NOTE: There are two repos for the steps in this section.